modin-project/modin/docs/usage_guide/benchmarking.rst

     ray.init()
     df1 = pd.DataFrame(list(range(10_000)), columns=['A'])
     result = df1.map(slow_add_one)
-    %time repr(result)
-    # time.sleep(10)
+    # %time modin.utils.execute(result)
     %time result.to_parquet(BytesIO())
 .. code-block::python

-The ``repr`` takes only 802 milliseconds, but writing the result to a buffer takes 9.84 seconds.
-However, if you uncomment the :code:`time.sleep` before the :code:`to_parquet` call, the :code:`to_parquet` takes just 23.8 milliseconds!
+Writing the result to a buffer takes 9.84 seconds.
+However, if you uncomment the :code:`%time modin.utils.execute(result)` before the :code:`to_parquet` call, the :code:`to_parquet` takes just 23.8 milliseconds!
-The problem is that the ``repr`` blocks only on getting the first few and the last few rows, but the slow execution is for row 5001, which Modin is computing asynchronously in the background even after ``repr`` finishes.

 .. note::
     If you see any Modin documentation touting Modin's speed without using